ayoolamakinde/Qlink/README.md

 # Open another terminal and activate the virtual env
 (base) $ source qlinkrest/bin/activate

-# navigate to the folder containing the code and open interactive python shell
+# navigate to the folder containing the code
-(qlinkrest) $ cd replaceWithDirectory
+if you are not in the directory containing the code, navigate there.

+# open interactive python shell
 (qlinkrest) $ python

 # import request